AdobeDocs/target-developers/src/pages/implement/client-side/atjs/target-atjs-versions.md

 This release of at.js is a maintenance release and includes the following fixes:

-* Adds support for unified profile/platform id to delivery API customerIds.
+* Adds support for unified profile/platform id to Delivery API customerIds.
 * Fixes invalid style tag injection.

 ## at.js 2.3.3 (November 13, 2020)